lainofthewired7/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+There were challenges with seting up the reduce function.

 ## License